brimzi/meitrack-protocols/README.md

-meiligao-protocol
+meitrack-protocols
 =================

-implementation of Meitrack's Meiligao gprs communication protocol
+C# implementation of Meitrack's Meiligao gprs communication protocol.
+Used Visual Studio 2010 and .Net 4